morten-pedersen/DND-notes/DND bobil notes.md

 # Magic items wishlist
 ## F
-- amulet of proof against detection and location
-- boots of elvenkind
-- cloak of protection
+- cloak of protection ?
-- hat of disguise
-- slippers of spider climbing
-- circlet of blasting
+- circlet of blasting ?
-- gloves of missile snaring
-- helm of telepathy
 - medallion of thoughts
 - periapt of wound closure
 - ring of water walking
+- slippers of spider climbing

 ## G
-- Amulet of health
 - boots of levitation
 - bracers of defense
 - cloak of displacement
 - cape of the mountebank
+- cube of force
 - gem of seeing
 - helm of teleport
+- iron bands of bilarro
 - mantle of spell resistance
 - ring of evasion
 - ring of free action